Loki-1/SpringBootApp/README.md

 **Kubernetes Cluster:** Orchestrates containers.
 **Pods:**
-One for the database (e.g., MySQL, PostgreSQL).
+* One for the database (e.g., MySQL, PostgreSQL)./n
-One for the Spring Boot application.
+* One for the Spring Boot application.
 **Services:**
 To expose the Spring Boot application internally or externally.